They say, “It’s the Hall of Fame, not the Hall of Stats.”

 - I also utilized the Sean Lahman Baseball Database for things not made available in Baseball-Reference’s WAR downloads.

 - The Hall of Stats ignores performance enhancing drugs.
-There’s just no reliable, complete data about it.
+There’s just no reliable way to fairly account for them.

 - The Hall of Stats only has a “player” designation while the Hall of Fame has other designations.
-For this reason, Al Spalding is a Hall of Stats inductee while he is not considered a Hall of Fame player (he was inducted as a Pioneer/Executive).
+At one time, Al Spalding was a Hall of Stats inductee while he is not considered a Hall of Fame player (he was inducted as a Pioneer/Executive).

 The Team Back to Top